siddhartha-gadgil/LeanLion/LeanLion/proved_programs.md

 # Lean as a Programming Language

-Lean is a dependently typed, _functional_* programming language:
+Lean is a _dependently typed_, _functional_ programming language:

 * Lean's type system is rich enough to express arbitrary mathematical theorems;
 * Lean has a fast runtime, good enough that Lean is *self-hosting*;
 * A powerful tactic system allows for *interactive theorem proving*;
 * The meta-programming system is powerful and convenient.
-* Proving, programming, and meta-programming are all seamlessly integrated.
+* Proving, programming and meta-programming are all seamlessly integrated.

 ---